smallhadroncollider/taskell/test/Taskell/IO/data/roadmap.md

     * [ ] Blog posts for updates
 - Add to Flatpack
     > https://opensource.com/article/19/10/how-build-flatpak-packaging
-- Use Shake instead of bash script

 ## Refactoring

+- 乤乭 乤亍 乤乭乫 乤乭亍乫 乤乭 乤乭亍
 - Refactor Task `Update` to be `Task -> Maybe Task`?
-- Refactor IO.Github
-    * [x] Issue -> AutomatedCard
-    * [ ] Tidy up logic
-    * [ ] Less nesting
+- Use Attoparsec for parsing
-- Add tests for IO.GitHub
+- Add tests for Taskell.IO.GitHub
 - Break up State module
     * [ ] More of logic should go into Task, List, and Lists
 - Parse checkItems Trello JSON using Aeson FromJSON rather than needing extra record type
 - Remove duplication of config - currently using ini and hard-coded defaults
+- Use Shake instead of bash script

 ## Bugs

-- Help modal needs to wrap and scroll
-- Import GitHub descriptions should retain new lines
-    > Need to sort new line rendering first
 - Empty subtasks create "---" task
     > Feel like I added this for some reason, can't think why...
 - Pressing Esc while editing a task should go back to previous version?